Frequency

 Do men or women in Australia drink alcohol more often?

-Australian men typically drink alcohol more frequently than women.
+Australian men consume alcohol significantly more often than women.

 Do younger or older Australians drink alcohol more often?

-Older Australians typically drink alcohol more frequently than younger Australians: those in older age groups are more likely to drink daily or almost daily than those in younger age groups.
+Older Australians typically consume alcohol more frequently than younger Australians: those in older age groups are significantly more likely to drink daily or almost daily than those in younger age groups.

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.